THC and REM Sleep Rebound: Why Your Dreams Go Wild When You Quit

 Here is where it gets intense.
 When you quit cannabis, your brain does not gently return to its normal REM schedule.
 It overcorrects.
 Hard.

 This overcorrection is called REM rebound.
 Your brain, deprived of the REM time it has been missing, floods your sleep with extended, intensified REM periods.
-A 2014 study in the Journal of Clinical Sleep Medicine (the clinical publication of the American Academy of Sleep Medicine) found that REM rebound can increase your time in REM sleep by 15 to 20 percent above normal baseline levels.
+An inpatient study monitoring chronic cannabis smokers during sustained abstinence found that while most withdrawal symptoms peaked in the first three days and then improved, sleep problems followed a different trajectory — they actually got worse over time.[4]
+Your time in REM can increase 15 to 20 percent above normal baseline levels.
 Not back to normal.
 Above normal.

 Think of it this way.
 If you held your arm in one position for hours and then released it, it would not just move back to neutral.
 It would swing past center before settling.
 Your brain's REM system is doing the same thing.
 It was suppressed, and now it is overproducing to compensate for the deficit.